 COPE and COPA are the two Parliamentary committees which examine the Audit Report prepared by the SAI on the annual budget process.
 The Secretary of the COPE during an interview conducted in 2019 stated that once the report is tabled in the Parliament, they can start their examinations.
+The Senior Assistant Auditor General confirmed that the report is discussed within the COPA committee.
 The Parliamentary website (www.parliament.lk) indicates that the duty of COPE is to examine the accounts of all Public Enterprises.
 As per the website, COPE has the authority to "summon before them and question any person, call for and examine any paper, book, record or other documents and to have access to stores and property".
 Further, the committee conducts investigation based on the audited accounts by the Auditor General.
 The recommendations are presented to Parliament and directed to the respective public enterprise for due compliance.
 COPA examines "the accounts showing the appropriation of the sums granted by Parliament to meet the public expenditure".
 Further, they examine the enacted sums along with the Audit reports.
-The audit report is prepared according to administrative heads and the COPE and COPA) examine the areas and administrative units under their mandate.
-The Reports for the financial year of 2019 are not publicly available.
+The audit report is prepared according to administrative heads and the COPE and COPA examine the areas and administrative units under their mandate.